ilmari-h/rustmd/README.md

 The focus of the project from the POV of secure programming moved from higher level to a lower as the implementation went on.

-The achieved goals of secure programming here are:

-- Secure practices in accessing memory: there are no unsafe allocations or any potentials for overflow.

-- Error handling: by virtue of
+The main achieved goal of secure programming here is secure practices in accessing memory: there are no unsafe allocations or any potentials for overflow.
+This proved difficult at times by virtue of the language's compiler being very conservative in what it considers to be safe code.
+Especially creating and using a syntax tree proved challenging, as tree-structures are a domain where it's easy to have things like dangling pointers and other sources of vulnerabilities.